barebox/barebox/Documentation/filesystems/smhfs.rst

 Host Side Setup
 ---------------

-FIXME: Currently OpenOCD does not work correctly if Barebox is built with MMU enabled, so before using this feature, please make sure that MMU is disabled in your particular configuration
+FIXME: Currently OpenOCD does not work correctly if barebox is built with MMU enabled, so before using this feature, please make sure that MMU is disabled in your particular configuration.

 To make semihosting work host machine connected to the target via JTAG/SWD must have semihosting capable debug software running.
 One